Lead Times Variability and Supply Chain Resilience

 These cut-off times can greatly impact the total lead time (LT):

-- Landing: if your flight lands after 20:00:00 you need to wait an extra day for custom clearance (+24 hours LT)
+- Landing: if your flight lands after 20:00:00, you need to wait an extra day for customs clearance (+24 hours LT)

 Introduce some variability